NicoJuicy/LearnML/getting_started.md

 The model you choose should do better than simple regression.

 This work has already been done for you with the standard python supervised learning packages, so you only need to select what option you want.

+The best practice is to evaluate many algorithms (10-20) using an AutoML tool such as Orange and PyCaret then narrow the choices to a few models based on accuracy and create a test harness to fully explore the candidates.

 ## Why Simple Models?